 For the most severe cases, surgery is an option.
 Procedures include liposuction or curettage (sucking or scraping out, respectively) to remove the sweat glands in the affected area.
 Another, more serious procedure called endoscopic thoracic sympathectomy, or ETS, physically disables the nerve signal that triggers sweat glands by cutting or burning certain tissues in the spinal column.
 ETS is used primarily for focal hyperhidrosis of the palms and face.

 Because surgery carries serious potential side effects, it is considered a last-resort treatment.
 The first step is to see a doctor who is knowledgeable about hyperhidrosis, and go from there.
 Treatment options will follow diagnosis and an assessment of the severity of the condition.
 Fixing a "sweating problem" may be as simple as applying a cream overnight, or it may require more drastic measures.

 Either way, the point is, it's fixable.

-For more information on overactive sweat glands and related topics, look over the links on the next page.
+For more information on overactive sweat glands and related topics, look over the links below.